Medal of Honor Month: SFC Bennie Gene Adkins

 SFC Bennie Gene Adkins Background

 Adkins was a native of Waurika, Oklahoma.
 After entering the military in 1956, he PCS’d to a garrison unit in Germany.
-Then, he later went on to serve with the 2nd Infantry Division at Fort Benning, Georgia.
+He later went on to serve with the 2nd Infantry Division at Fort Benning, Georgia.
 There, he attended Airborne School and volunteered for Special Forces in 1961.
 Adkins served with the 7th, 3rd, 6th, and 5th Special Forces Groups (Airborne) for over 13 years and deployed to Vietnam three times between 1963 and 1971.

 During his second tour in Vietnam, he earned the Distinguished Service Cross for his actions with Detachment A-102 in April 1967.
 Following his service in Vietnam, Adkins attended the Sergeant Major Academy and returned to the Special Forces at Fort Bragg before leading training at the Jungle Operations Training Center at Fort Sherman.